balsa-glider/CFI_stuff/README.md

-Insights from a couple of decades of foight instruction.
+Insights from a couple of decades of flight instruction.